silveredgold/beta-protection/docs/guide/installation.md

   width="200"
 />

+> If you already tried the CRX method and it failed, make sure to remove it from the Manage Extensions page before trying this method.

 1. Download the `beta-protection-...` ZIP file from the GitHub Releases page (rather than the `.crx` file), and extract it somewhere
 2. From your browser's Manage Extensions page (with Developer Mode on), find the *Load Unpacked* option
 3. Click it, and select the folder where you unpacked the ZIP file.
 Beta Protection should appear in your Extensions list.